Ensete ventricosum: Socio-cultural importance of enset in Ethiopia

 Enset cultivation in Ethiopia is reported to be 10,000 years old, though there is little empirical evidence to support this.
-It has major economic, social, cultural, and environmental functions related to trade, medicine, cultural identity, rituals or settlement patterns.
+It has major economic, social, cultural, and environmental functions related to trade, medicine, cultural identity, rituals, or settlement patterns.

-The Enset-planting complex is one of the four farming systems of Ethiopia together with pastoralism, shifting cultivation and the seed-farming complex.
+The Enset-planting complex is one of the four farming systems of Ethiopia together with pastoralism, shifting cultivation, and the seed-farming complex.
 It is widely used by around 20 million people, representing 20-25% of the population.
 They mainly live in the densely populated highlands of south and southwest Ethiopia.

-The plant is very important for food security because it is quite resistant to droughts, during which the growth stops for only a short time; and it can be harvested at any development stage.
-Nevertheless, in recent years, the population growth has put pressure on enset cultivation systems, mainly because of a decrease of fertilization through manure and an increase in demand, especially during droughts.
+The plant is integral to food security due to its resistance to droughts, during which the growth stops for only a short time; and the fact that it can be harvested at any development stage.
+However, in recent years, the population growth has put pressure on enset cultivation systems, mainly because of a decrease of fertilization through manure and an increase in demand, especially during droughts.
 At such times, enset becomes the only resource available.

-The role of gender in enset cultivation
+Gender in enset cultivation

-Gender roles in enset cultivation are of high importance, as a strong division of work exists: generally men are responsible for the propagation, cultivation, and transplanting of enset, while women are in charge of manuring, hand-weeding, thinning and landrace selection.
+Gender roles in enset cultivation are of high importance, as a strong division of work exists.
+Men are generally responsible for the propagation, cultivation, and transplanting of enset, while women are in charge of manuring, hand-weeding, thinning and landrace selection.
 Additionally, women process enset plants, which is a tedious work (transformation of the plant into useful material, principally food and fibres) for which they generally come together.
-Men are banned from the field during this process.
-As women are responsible to provide sufficient food to their family, they are the ones who choose when and which plant to harvest and which quantity to sell.
+Men are disallowed to be on the field during this process.
+As women are responsible for providing sufficient food to their family, they are the ones who choose when and which plant to harvest and which quantity to sell.

-Several studies state the importance of women's knowledge on the different crop varieties.
+Several studies state the importance of women's knowledge of the different crop varieties.
 Women are more likely than men to recognize precisely the different varieties of the plant.
 Nevertheless, women's work is often neglected or considered of lesser importance than men's by researchers and farmers and women are less likely to get access to extension services and quality services than are men.

 Another important aspect in which gender plays a role is in the classification of enset varieties.

-Indeed, they differentiate "male" varieties from "female" varieties, according to the preferences of men and women who harvest them.
-Whereas men prefer late maturing genotypes resistant to diseases, women prefer varieties that are good for cooking and can be harvested for consumption at an earlier stage.
-In general, households tend to have slightly more "female" genotypes than "male" ones.
+There are differentiated "male" and "female" varieties, according to the preferences of men and women who harvest them.
+Often, men prefer late maturing genotypes resistant to diseases, while women prefer varieties that are good for cooking and can be harvested for consumption at an earlier stage.